jordandeklerk/ml-tutorials/src/posts/blog/ehr-bert.md

 ### Pre-training Techniques <a id="pre-training-techniques" style="padding-top: 70px; margin-top: -70px; display: block;"></a>

-Transitioning from the challenges in effectively utilizing Electronic Health Records (EHR) data for predictive modeling, we now turn to promising solutions that have emerged in recent years.
-One such approach is the application of pre-training techniques, which have proven highly successful in various domains such as image classification and machine translation.
+One approach to overcome some of these challenges is the application of pre-training techniques, which have proven highly successful in various domains such as image classification and machine translation.
 These techniques offer a robust foundation for models, enhancing their ability to generalize from the training data and thereby improving their performance.
 In the following section, we will delve into the specifics of pre-training techniques, particularly focusing on the adaptation of the BERT framework for EHR data, which has shown significant potential in addressing the challenges previously mentioned.

 The unsupervised nature of pre-training can be thought of as a form of regularization that helps models generalize better from the training data.
 In recent years, there have been significant advancements in language model pre-training techniques.
 These techniques have led to substantial improvements in performance across a range of natural language processing (NLP) tasks.
 Among these pre-training techniques, BERT (Devlin et al., 2018) has emerged as the most widely used.
 BERT is built on the Transformer architecture (Vaswani et al., 2017) and employs a masked language model to achieve bi-directional representation.